Salzburg Faculty Fellows Program

 A key feature of the Salzburg Semester has been CAS faculty journeying to Salzburg and offering courses that our undergrads can take during their semester abroad.
 Those interested in being a Salzburg Faculty Fellow for a semester will have their teaching in Salzburg counted in-load.

-Application for fall 2024 and spring 2025 Salzburg Faculty Fellow position can be found here; deadline is January 17, 2023.
-Application is also relevant for faculty applying to May Term 2024 (1 spot) and May Term 2025 (2 spots).
+Application for fall 2025 and spring 2026 Salzburg Faculty Fellow position can be found here; deadline is April 1, 2024.
+Application is also relevant for faculty applying to May Term 2026 (2 spots).

 All applications will be evaluated by the Salzburg Advisory Board.
-In coordination with the Salzburg Director, Katie Baber, this faculty group will make its recommendation to Interim Dean Kathy Feeley.
+In coordination with the Salzburg Director, Katie Baber, this faculty group will make its recommendation to the CAS Dean's Office and Office of Global Education.

 Below are details regarding the Salzburg Faculty Fellows Program: